kylegoines/blank-tumblr-infinite-scroll/README.md

-# Blank Infinite Scroll Tumblr
+# Blank Tumblr Theme Featuring...
+Infinite Scroll!

 This is a super blank barebones tumblr theme.
 This theme features the infinite scrolling feature and implementation by [Cody Sherman](http://codysherman.com/).